chronophage/kon-reh/ttrpg/reference/worldbook/worldbook.md

 * Inner Reflection: A spiritual tradition focused on meditation, enlightenment, and escaping the cycle of suffering.
 It is popular with commoners and the warrior-monk tradition.

 #### Relations
-* Nihon: Intense rivalry and cultural exchange.
+* Nihori: Intense rivalry and cultural exchange.
 They compete for control of the Hintara Ocean and the Nasan Sea.
-Sihai views Nihon as a proud but rebellious offshoot of its own culture.
+Sihai views Nihori as a proud but rebellious offshoot of its own culture.
 * The Kuvani: A constant threat and tool on the western frontier.
 Sihai alternately trades with, bribes, and fights the Kuvani tribes to secure the Altan Plains.
 * The West (Taharka, Oshiira, etc.): Viewed with distant, scholarly curiosity.
 Westerners are "interesting barbarians" who possess useful goods and some clever ideas, but who lack the profound order and ancient wisdom of Sihai.
 Trade is valuable, but cultural influence is a one-way street flowing east to west.